pmq20/node-packer/node/doc/api/os.md

 ]
 ```

-Because `nice` values are UNIX-specific, on Windows the `nice` values of all
+Because `nice` values are Unix-specific, on Windows the `nice` values of all
 processors are always 0.

 ## os.endianness()